 Regardless of what platforms you work with or which programming language you use, Twitter can be a useful resource for finding experts in your field who share tricks of the trade, job openings, and the latest news and trends.

-If you are new to Twitter and hoping to use it to make contacts or find a programming job, check out our article on Using Twitter to Advance Your IT Career.
-Otherwise, check out the 18 programmers below that you should follow on Twitter.
+If you are new to Twitter and hoping to use it to make contacts or find a programming job, check out the 18 programmers below that you should follow on Twitter.

-Vanessa describes herself as a coder and lifetime Girl Scout!
-She aims to empower coders everywhere through CodeMontage and she cofounded Girl Develop It, which aims to provide web and software development training to women from diverse backgrounds.
+Vanessa (@DBNess) describes herself as a coder and lifetime Girl Scout!
+She aims to empower coders everywhere through CodeMontage and she co-founded Girl Develop It, which aims to provide web and software development training to women from diverse backgrounds.

-Mina is a self-confessed STEMinist and front-end developer.
-She’s currently a front-end engineer for Hillary Clinton’s presidential campaign.
+Mina (@MinaMarkham) is a self-confessed STEMinist and front-end developer.
+She was a front-end engineer for Hillary Clinton’s 2016 presidential campaign.
 Mina’s big into public speaking and presents at conferences like Sass Summit, Front-End Design Conference, and Midwest.io.

-Mike is the Director of Software Development at Black Pixel.
-Before that, he built apps for Apple and Adobe -- apps you probably use every day.
+Mike (@Hay) is the Director of Software Development at Black Pixel.
+Before that, he built apps for Apple and Adobe—apps you probably use every day.
 At present, he’s Director of Engineering at Ticketmaster Mobile Studio.

-A regular blogger about PHP and software architecture, Federico is passionate about mobile and web technologies.
-He tweets tech news, insights, ands tutorials and is Senior Software Engineer at the BBC.
+A regular blogger about PHP and software architecture, Federico (@fedecarg) is passionate about mobile and web technologies.
+He tweets tech news, insights, and tutorials and is Senior Software Engineer at the BBC.

-This may not be a name you know -- unless you're familiar with games like Wolfensteim, Quake, Rage or Doom.
-John was lead programmer for those titles through id Software, the company he founded in 1991.
+This may not be a name you know—unless you're familiar with games like Wolfenstein, Quake, Rage, or Doom.
+John (@ID_AA_Carmack) was lead programmer for those titles through id Software, the company he founded in 1991.
 He left the company to take the position of CTO at Oculus VR in 2013.